zielony12/susfetch/README.md

 Else:

-``git clone https://github.com/zielony12/susfetch.git && ./susfetch/install.sh``
+``git clone https://github.com/zielony12/susfetch.git && cd susfetch && ./install.sh``

 # How do i un-sus my pc?
 If you use arch btw: